Logo of Restaurant Waste Disposal

 For Restaurant Managers/Business Owners:

-2. Explore Your Options: Contact the Cambridge DPW at recycle@cambridgema.gov to inquire about eligibility for the free small business compost pilot program7.
+2. Explore Your Options: Contact the Cambridge DPW at recycle@cambridgema.gov to inquire about eligibility for the free small business compost pilot program.
 Alternatively, research and solicit quotes from licensed private haulers who offer organic recycling services.

 3. Train Your Team: Develop a simple system and educate every staff member on what goes into the compost bin versus the trash or recycling.
 Clear signage and ongoing communication are key to preventing contamination10.